sinnie/learn_web_dev/node/buffers.md

 // => Int32Array { '0': 5, '1': 15 }
 ```
 View allows you to work with binary data in an easier way (through base 10 numbers)

+If you want to learn more, I encourage you to check out [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS/blob/master/es6%20%26%20beyond/ch5.md)